 We have been, and regularly are, a party to litigation, government inquiries or investigations, audits or other legal matters.
-These legal proceedings may include, among other things, claims alleging violation of the federal securities laws or state corporate laws, or claims related to employment matters, intellectual property, fair-competition/anti-trust laws, our products, business opportunity or advertising, or other matters.
+These legal proceedings may include, among other things, claims alleging violation of the federal securities laws or state corporate laws, or claims related to employment matters, contracts, intellectual property, fair-competition/anti-trust laws, our products, business opportunity or advertising, defamation, negligence, data breaches, privacy compliance, or other matters.
 Claims may be brought by a regulator, investor, member of our sales force, consumer, employee or other private parties and in some cases may be brought as class action lawsuits.
-For example, in 2014, we were named as a defendant in a purported class action complaint relating to negative media and regulatory scrutiny of our business in Mainland China and as a nominal defendant in a shareholder derivative suit relating to the same issues.
-Also, beginning in 2014, we were in discussions with the Securities and Exchange Commission ("SEC"), which discussions were focused on a charitable donation we made in Mainland China in 2013 and issues related thereto.
-In April 2015, the SEC informed us that it was initiating a non-public, formal investigation into these issues.
-We also have been involved in two separate disputes with customs authorities in Japan with respect to customs assessments on several of our products.
-Although we settled the purported class action, shareholder derivative action and SEC investigation during 2016 and the Japan courts reached final decisions on the customs disputes in 2013 and 2018, these matters were, and any future matters that we may become involved in may be, expensive and time consuming.

 Our increased activity during the past several years with acquisitions, divestments and other investment-related activities introduces an additional area of litigation risk, and we have had litigation and threats of litigation related to these matters.
 Other parties in the transactions or potential transactions, or other parties involved in the businesses themselves, could bring claims against us.
-For example, we are currently in litigation with Don Roberts, a dairy farmer who claims he is a general partner in our indoor-growing business and related businesses.
-Mr. Roberts also seeks damages exceeding \$250 million.
-Although we believe Mr. Roberts's claims are without merit and we intend to continue to vigorously defend ourselves, there can be no assurance that the resolution of this or other cases will be favorable to us.
+For example, from 2019 until January 2023, we were in litigation with a dairy farmer who claimed he was a general partner in our former indoor-growing business and related businesses.
+He also sought damages exceeding \$250 million.
+Although we ultimately reached a settlement agreement with him in January 2023, there can be no assurance that the resolution of future cases will be favorable to us.